xvik/dropwizard-guicey/README.md

 Or, if auto-scan is not used, bundles may be used to group application features: e.g. ResourcesBundle, TasksBundle.

+Bundles are transitive - bundle can install other bundles.
+Duplicate bundles are detected using bundle type, so infinite configuration loops or duplicate configurations are not possible.

+NOTE: be careful if bundle is configurable (for example, requires constructor arguments).
+If two such bundles will be registered, only first registration will be actually used and other instance ignored.
+Note that application configurations (using main GuiceBundle methods) performed before bundles processing and so bundle with correct parameters could be registered there.

+Transitive bundles (or simply a lot of bundles) may cause confusion.
+Use [diagnostic info](https://github.com/xvik/dropwizard-guicey/wiki/Diagnostic-info) to see how guicey was actually configured.

 ##### Core bundle

 Core installers are grouped into `CoreInstallersBundle`.